RxNN: A Framework for Evaluating Deep Neural Networks on Resistive Crossbars

-We next evaluate the accuracy degradation due to non-idealities at the application-level for the benchmark DNNs using Rx-Caffe.
-We realized these networks on resistive crossbar based systems designed with crossbar arrays of size 16x16 (Cross16), 32x32 (Cross32), and 64x64 (Cross64).
-Figure~\ref{fig:fcm-caffe-result}(a) shows the accuracy degradation for these designs with respect to our baseline, {\em i.e.}, an ideal crossbar.
-We first compare the accuracy degradation of the Cross64 design across different benchmark networks.
-We observe that for small networks the accuracy degradation due to non-idealities is quite small.
+Next, we apply RxNN to evaluate the accuracy degradation due to crossbar non-idealities at the application-level for the benchmark DNNs.
+We implement three different resistive crossbar systems designed using crossbars of size 16x16 (Cross16), 32x32 (Cross32), and 64x64 (Cross64).
+Figure~\ref{fig:fcm-caffe-result}(a) shows the accuracy degradation for these designs with respect to our baseline, {\em i.e.}, an ideal crossbar with no device and circuit-level non-idealities.
+We first compare the accuracy degradation of the Cross64 design across DNNs.
+We observe that for simple networks (LeNet and ConvNet) the accuracy degradation due to non-idealities is quite small.
 For example, LeNet and ConvNet networks suffer accuracy degradation of 0.05\% and 2.2\%, respectively.
-In contrast, the accuracy loss due to non-idealities is considerably higher for large-scale DNNs.
+In contrast, the accuracy loss due to non-idealities is considerable for large-scale DNNs.
 For instance, VGG-16, OverFeat, and Resnet-50 networks incur accuracy losses of 25.6\%, 27.8\%, and 32\%, respectively.
-We observe similar accuracy degradation trend across applications for Cross16 and Cross32 designs as well.
+We observe similar accuracy degradation trend across simple and large-scale DNNs for the Cross16 and Cross32 designs as well.